athomasq/athomasq.github.io/guides/investing-guide.md

 <i><b>Disclaimer:</b> This is not investment advice.
 I'm not recommending that you buy or sell any specific asset or security.
 Use at your own risk.</i>

-<i><b>Acknowledgements:</b> I'd like to thank Prakash Swaminathan, Biju James, Amit Chakrabarti and Sidharth Jaggi for nudging me to write this essay, and for helpful feedback.
+<i><b>Acknowledgements:</b> I'd like to thank Prakash Swaminathan for nudging me to write this essay, and for helpful feedback.
 All opinions are my own.</i>
 <br/>
 <br/>
 <br/>